 The measurements given above usually work well, but be flexible—as for making fresh egg pasta, the exact amount of flour you’ll need will depend on a number of factors, most importantly how much moisture your potatoes may have absorbed while cooking, which is why it’s important to boil your potatoes with their skins on or, even better, steam them with their skins on.
 This will minimize the moisture in the potato and you’ll need less flour.
 If you have some time on your hands, another trick, featured in our recent post on crocchette di patate, would be to leave the potatoes to dry out for several hours, or even overnight.

 The choice of potato is also very important.
-You want a mealy, white-fleshed potato like Russets—the kind you would use for mashed or baked potatoes, not the firm, yellow-fleshed kind for potato salad or a gratin.
+You want a mealy, white-fleshed varietal like Russets—the kind you would use for mashing or baking, not the firm, yellow-fleshed kind for a salad or gratin.
 Finally, as mentioned, be sure not to work the dough any more than you have to.
 The more you work the dough, the more you will develop the gluten in the flour—good for bread or pasta, bad for gnocchi.
 For the same reason, do not use a standing mixer or food processor to mix the dough.
 This is one of those recipes you need to make entirely by hand.

 One key variation is whether to add egg or not.
 I usually do add a small amount of egg (1 for the measurements given above, just the yolk for a smaller batch).
 I find adding a bit of egg makes gnocchi making a lot easier.
 Many purists will tell you that the egg tends to make the gnocchi too firm, but I find a small amount of egg helps make a workable dough and produces a perfectly acceptable gnocco.
 Why not try both methods and see which gives you the more agreeable results.